NCAR/xdev/COMMPLAN.md

 should be a way for people *outside* of NCAR to directly communicate with *us*.

-At NCAR, email is used substantially for inter-NCAR communication or for communication with specific extra-NCAR entities (like the NSF).
+At NCAR, email is used substantially for intra-NCAR communication or for communication with specific extra-NCAR entities (like the NSF).
 The amount of email that any one of us can easily receive is enough that it is easy to get lost, and so I recommend *not* using email for Team communication.